pjyi2147/data_management/README.md

   v: value
   s: sum of the P(X) in the range given
   k: 1 - Sum(P(X)) in the given range (it overrides 's' function!)
+  q: it makes the program quit

+  all numbers except for probability are integers and should be seperated by 1 or more spaces.

 HOW TO USE binomial.py:
   1. execute binomial.py.